Where are you both from, and what do you do professionally here in Fresno?

 What would you say to others in the community to get them interested in supporting Filmworks?

 Our “I Heart Film” series spotlights our generous community donors.
-Contact board member Jefferson Beavers for information on becoming a sponsor or member.
+Contact our development director, Cassandra McGuire, for information on becoming a sponsor or member.